syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ![SfChipGroup with ChipBorderWidth](images/customization_images/chipgroup_chipborderwidth_image.png)

- N> Default value of ChipBorderWidth is [`0d`]
+N> The default value of ChipBorderWidth is [`0d`].

 ## ItemHeight

-The `ItemHeight` (https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~ItemHeight.html) to customize the height�of the item in the SfChipGroup.
+The [`ItemHeight`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~ItemHeight.html) property customizes the height of the items in the SfChipGroup.

 {% tabs %}